 - Place the dough inside the baking sheet, and use a rolling pin or your hands to flatten the dough in an even layer all the way to the sides and corners of the baking sheet.
 Cover with a clean kitchen towel for 20 minutes.
 Preheat the oven to 350°F.

 - Press your fingers into the dough to form indentations all over.
+Spread the cold, cubed butter all over the top of the dough.
+Sprinkle the granulated sugar, cinnamon, and sliced almonds evenly on top.

 - Bake for 18 to 20 minutes, until the cake is golden brown, and a toothpick inserted into the center comes out clean.
 Allow the cake to cool for 15 minutes.
 You can use the parchment paper to help slide the cake off the baking sheet and onto a cutting board to slice & serve.
 Enjoy!!